bunnyshell/templates/.bunnyshell/templates/express-angular-postgres/README.md

 💡 The wizard will require these from you, but you can also provide them as options, `-l` and `-r` respectively.

 After starting the Remote Development session, the Bunnyshell CLI opens a shell into the container.
 From it, you can run any application-related command you would run on local.
-Please note that **you must start the application** manually, as you may needed to start the application in a number of ways, eg. with or without debugging.
+Please note that **you must start the application** manually, as you may need to start the application in a number of ways, eg. with or without debugging.

 ```
 $ bns remote-development up --component {YOUR_COMPONENT_ID}